 The lumber shortage is exacerbated by drought and wildfires in the Western United States and Canada that have devasted over 1,800 square miles of land.
 Nancy Vanden Houten, a U.S Economist at Oxford Economics in New York, reports that “It will probably take months for lower lumber prices to flow through to the price of new homes.
 Also, the recent decline in lumber prices has been reversed due to the impact of wildfires.”

 As supply for new homes has been contracting, demand has been increasing since last year.
 Substantial fiscal policy in combination with low mortgage rates have been accelerating demand for housing.
-This is also supported by the changes implemented in response to the coronavirus, as millions of Americans worked and studied remotely, which increased demand for new homes.
+This is also supported by the changes implemented in response to the coronavirus, as millions of Americans worked and studied remotely, which increased demand for setting up new homes.

 This dynamic explains how the median new house price increased by 6.1% in June 2021 from $361,800 in June 2020.
 Last month’s home sales were clustered in the $200,000-$749,000 price range, putting them out of reach for many first-time buyers.
 Only 2% of transactions in June were under the $200,000 price range.